-Join 30 other college-aged students riding their bicycles from coast to coast each summer to raise funds and awareness for young adult cancer.
+Join a group of young adults riding their bicycles from coast to coast each summer to raise funds and awareness for young adult cancer.
 Pick from 3 routes that venture 4,000+ miles across America over 70 days, June 2 – August 10, 2019.

 We look for riders, ages 18-25, who have a connection to the cancer community, have experience being a part of a team, and have a desire to accomplish great things.
 The 4K for Cancer is the most unique life-changing experience available to young adults.